james-willett/james-willett.com/content/posts/gatling/gatling-complete-guide/index.md

 # 5. Fundamentals of Gatling Scripting

-We are going to write a series of Gatling scripts in the remainder of this blog post, to explore some of the _core concepts_ of Gatling script development.
+We are going to write a series of Gatling load testing scripts in the remainder of this tutorial post, to explore some of the _core concepts_ of Gatling script development.
 Let's start by creating a new **package** inside the _scala_ folder of our project, to hold the Gatling scripts.
 Give the package a name of `simulations`.

 ## 5.1 Basic Makeup of a Gatling Script